House in the Sun

 • Recommended for translation by New Books in German

-How much self-determination is possible when mental illness controls your life?
-What does someone who feels they have nothing left to lose truly long for?
-And what might ultimate happiness look like?
-Welcome to the “Haus zur Sonne,” an institution that is both a wish-fulfillment machine and an abolition apparatus.
+Welcome to the “House in the Sun”, an institution that is both a wish-fulfillment machine and an abolition apparatus.
 Here, people who are tired of life or terminally ill voluntarily enter this state-funded clinic to have every conceivable wish granted – before quietly departing from life.
 But do those who no longer want to live really want to die?
-Plumbing the depths of our longings and death drives, Thomas Melle offers a radical sketch of the human condition.

 Contact Foreign Rights